EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## Open Desk (Each day, choose any available non-dedicated desk)

 - High-season $300/month: If you begin your membership in May-September.
 - Off-season $200/month: If you begin your membership any months except May-September.
-High-season members revert to this price in off-season.
+High-season members revert to this price in off-season, for as long as their membership is continuous.

 ## Dedicated Desk

 - High-season $400/month: If you begin your membership in May-September.
 - Off-season $300/month: If you begin your membership any months except May-September.
-High-season members revert to this price in off-season.
+High-season members revert to this price in off-season, for as long as their membership is continuous.

 ### This is a self-managed workspace.
 There will be some organizational inconveniences as we develop ourselves.